oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The package ADOL-C (Automatic Differentiation by OverLoading in C++) facilitates the evaluation of first and higher derivatives of vector functions that are defined by computer programs written in C or C++.
-The resulting derivative evaluation routines may be called from C/C++, Fortran, or any other language that can be linked with C.
+The package ADOL-C (Automatic Differentiation by OverLoading in C++) facilitatesthe evaluation of first and higher derivatives of vector functions that are definedby computer programs written in C or C++.
+The resulting derivative evaluationroutines may be called from C/C++, Fortran, or any other language that can be linkedwith C.

-**URL**
+**More Information**

 https://projects.coin-or.org/ADOL-C